Do we need a home phone (landline)?

-It’s no secret that the traditional home phone is in decline.
-With Canadians increasingly opting for cellphone-only households, the prospect of using a landline telephone is looking more antiquated with each passing year.
-That being said, while the decline of landline telephone use shows no signs of slowing down, there are still legitimate benefits to keeping a home phone if it’s VoIP (voice-over IP) based.
+It’s no secret the traditional home phone is in decline.
+Canadians are increasingly opting for cellphone-only households.
+The prospect of using a landline telephone looks antiquated, more so with each passing year.
+That being said, while the decline of landline telephone use shows no signs of slowing down, there are still very good and legitimate benefits to have a home phone.
+That is, if it’s VoIP (voice-over IP) based.

 When it comes to traditional telephones in Canada, we’re really talking about two different technologies: landlines and voice-over IP (VoIP).
 Landline telephones may be reliable, but the technology has become obsolete and too expensive.
 By contrast, VoIP-based phones offer better value to both households and small businesses that want to maintain a fixed phone system.
 In addition to providing significant cost savings, VoIP calling offers unlimited calling minutes and a variety of extra features that you just can’t get with landlines, such as mobile phone integration and voicemail to email.